RogerSelwyn/MS365-Mail/README.md

 # Documentation

-The full documentation is available here - [MS365 Mail Documentation](https://rogerselwyn.github.io/MS365-Mail/)
+The full documentation is available here - [MS365 Documentation](https://rogerselwyn.github.io/MS365-HomeAssistant/)

 Also @fixtse has produced a video on installing the integrations, which can be seen on [YouTube](https://youtu.be/_g5I2y-xzaM?si=snmBIGNtM45-4EoW)